 How Long Does It Take Tomato Seeds To Germinate?
 (Phase 1: Tomato Seed Germination)

 Tomato seeds will take 6 to 11 days to germinate under ideal conditions.
-But what exactly does “ideal conditions” mean in terms of soil moisture and temperature?
+But what exactly do “ideal conditions” mean in terms of soil moisture and temperature?

 Ideal Soil Moisture For Tomato Seed Germination